 Looks great.
 How do I use it?

-Once the integration have been set up on your account, you should see a new Batch Custom Activity in your Journey Builder, start by adding it to your Journey and click on it !
+Once the integration has been set up on your account, you should see a new Batch Custom Activity in your Journey Builder, start by adding it to your Journey and click on it!

 > First step, adding the Campaign Name and Apps